dewenni/ESP_Buderus_KM271/README.md

 ![braun_hz5](/Doc/oilmeter.jpeg)

 > ℹ️ **INFO:**
-> but this is only optional and can be used additionally to the informations that the software will read from the Logamatic.
+> but this is only optional and can be used additionally to the Information´s that the software will read from the Logamatic.

 -----